mustafah15/zettelkasten/zettelkasten/a.technical/integrating bounded contexts with conformist pattern.md

 ![[Screenshot 2024-02-24 at 07.12.32.png]]

-the downstream team's decision to give up some of its autonomy can be justified in multiple ways. for example, the contract exposed by the upstream team may be an industry-standard model, or it may be just good enough for the downstream team's need
+The downstream team's decision to give up some of its autonomy can be justified in multiple ways.
+For example, the contract exposed by the upstream team may be an industry-standard model, or it may be just good enough for the downstream team's needs